The moment you tear it is the moment to repair it.

 Torn Achilles tendons can be repaired effectively without open incisions.
 When freshly torn, the free tissue ends are bathed in fresh blood which contains healing growth factors.
 The tissue tries to heal, and if the ends are pulled together, they can heal in the strongest fashion.
 A percutaneous stitching technique permits sutures to be weaved into the torn ends without an open incision—which would expose the tendon to air, lose the fresh blood, and increase the risk of scarring and infection.
 If you “wait-and-see,” the ends scar down and become irreparable.

 Most torn menisci can be repaired, but aren’t.
 When the meniscus is partially or fully removed, the risk of arthritis skyrockets due to the loss of the joint spacer.
 Unfortunately, there are 800,000 meniscus tears in the US annually, but only 10% are repaired, 0.01% are reconstructed with collagen scaffolds, and 0.02% are replaced with allografts.
 Yet if treated when freshly torn, they can often be repaired.
-New techniques of augmenting the torn meniscus with stem cells, growth factors, and collagen scaffolds make it easier to repair severely damaged meniscus tissue.
+New techniques of augmenting the torn meniscus with native repair cells, growth factors, and collagen scaffolds make it easier to repair severely damaged meniscus tissue.
 Saving the meniscus is the key to preventing arthritis.

 The anterior and posterior cruciate ligaments in the knee joint guide the motion of the femur on the tibia.
 When torn, the abnormal mechanics lead to cartilage damage in much the same way that bad alignment leads to tire wear.
 While some knees do well with torn ligaments, the vast majority do poorly over time.
 There is no benefit to the “wait and see” approach.
 Freshly torn ligaments can sometimes be primarily repaired.
 Using improved techniques—including selection of only the strongest tissues and the addition of anabolic factors to stimulate healing donor allograft tissues—we can usually avoid the second site injury of harvesting the patient’s own patellar tendons or hamstrings.